ctu-mrs/ctu-mrs.github.io/docs/tutorials/custom_configs.md

 ```
 and launch the MAV control pipeline using the command (note that it has to be called from the parent folder of the `custom_configs` subfolder)
 ```
-roslaunch mrs_general core.launch config_uav_manager:=./custom_configs/uav_manager.yaml
+roslaunch mrs_uav_general core.launch config_uav_manager:=./custom_configs/uav_manager.yaml
 ```
 This will load your custom configuration file and override the default parameters of the `uav_manager` package.

-Note that in the standard use-case scenario, you should use either tmuxinator or a tmux script (see e.g. [the simulation tutorial](howto) for an explanation) to start your MAV setup.
+Note that in the standard use-case scenario, you should use either tmuxinator or a tmux script (see, e.g., [the simulation tutorial](simulation/howto) for an explanation) to start your MAV setup.
 In that case, you should put the `custom_configs` subfolder in the same path as the tmuxinator/tmux script.
 This way, you can prepare a self-contained folder in the repository of your project to start your setup.
 Then all is required to transfer and test your setup on an MAV in a real-world experiment is to clone your repository, compile your stuff and start the script.